Henley: how to choose and wear this heroic garment

 Henley worn alone

 Seen on the Put This On blog.
-The charming simplicity of henley.
+The charming simplicity of the henley.

-Taken as a single piece, the henley is interesting because it shows more than a t-shirt could, thanks to the opening and the buttons.
-Here, it was chosen ecru and that's so much the better.
+Taken as a standalone piece, the henley is interesting because it gives more to see than a t-shirt could do, thanks to the opening and the buttons.
+Here, it was chosen in ecru and that's a good thing.
 A white would have been too bright and unnatural.

 With simple navy chinos and loafers for summer.